Glittering Footwear From Around the Globe

 Running through 2019

-The Gold Standard: Glittering Footwear from Around the Globe features some of the Bata Shoe Museum’s most impressive and precious artefacts and explores the meanings and cultural uses of golden footwear across the globe.
+The Gold Standard: Glittering Footwear from Around the Globe features some of the Bata Shoe Museum’s most impressive and precious artifacts, and explores the meanings and cultural uses of golden footwear across the globe.

 Curated by the BSM’s Senior Curator Elizabeth Semmelhack, and comprised solely of artefacts from the BSM collection, The Gold Standard examines objects as diverse as Ancient Egyptian golden funerary sandals to rare 16th century Italian chopines to contemporary gleaming gold sneakers.
-Together, the objects tell the story of the ongoing popularity of golden footwear and the complex history behind it.
+Together, the objects tell the story of the ongoing popularity of golden footwear and the complex history behind its allure.

 Did you know that the BSM has a streaming audio guide for this gallery available to all visitors free of charge (in English and in French)?
 Click here for more information.

 For media or image requests please contact Nicole Cahill, Marketing and New Media Manager at 416-979-7799 x 239 or firstname.lastname@example.org.